 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

-There are several systems used to describe the stage of sarcoma.
+There are several systems used to describe the stages of sarcomas.
 These systems are somewhat different from each other, but all use an overall stage to help predict a person’s prognosis.

 TNM staging system